 As a result, two new objects, concrete.CorrelationField and concrete.OrientationField, will be connected to the Cylinder Correlation module.
-The concrete.CorrelationField data object stores the maximum cross correlation, and the concretes.OrientationField stores the orientation of the cylinder correlation.
+The concrete.CorrelationField data object stores the maximum cross correlation, and the concretes.OrientationField stores the orientation of the cylinder corresponding to this correlation.